Music MA: Performance

 You are reading:

-Our MMus in Music Performance could lead to a range of careers, both in the industry and in related fields.
-Previous graduates have gone on to work in performance, teaching, outreach, composition and more.
-If you’re already employed, this programme could seriously accelerate your promotion prospects.
+The MA Music: performance pathway can lead to a range of careers, both in the industry and related fields.
+Graduates work in performance, teaching, outreach, composition, and more.
+If you are already employed, this pathway could accelerate your career promotion and prospects.

 I can't speak highly enough of my time as a postgraduate student at Kingston.
-For me, studying on the Music Performance MMus course was a time of not only discovery, but also rediscovery of a self that I had forgotten about.
+Studying on the Music Performance course was a time of not only discovery but also rediscovery of a self that I had forgotten about.

 Why choose this course